What is WishesKept?

 Stripe lets WishesKept know when users create an account (and when their subscriptions expire).
 WishesKept then updates your subscription accordingly.

 We will notify you one month before your account is up for renewal.
 After you renew, we confirm your payment and we will send you a receipt for your records.
 If there are any problems with the billing you will be immediately notified by email.

 You can also sign up to have WishesKept automatically renewed on an annual basis.

 You will have 24 months to re-activate your account.
 Re-activation consists of paying for the interim period that you were not a member, along with a reactivation fee.
 If you do not reactivate your account within 24 months, a final notice will be sent to you.
 Your files will be permanently deleted from our system 30 days after the date of the final notice.

-You may cancel your account from your account Dashboard at any time and for any reason.
+You may cancel your account at any time and for any reason.

 Full refunds are available if you cancel your account within seven (7) days of opening it.
 No refunds of any kind are made after that point.

 Click link where it says "Forgot Password?" on the Login page.
 You will receive an email with the steps that are required for you to obtain a new password.